UHDanke/gd_docs/bugs/advanced_follow_issues.md

 While a MaxRange reference ID has limited applications, one such example is with Mode 1 with 0 easing - this would allow you to move a singular object from a group to a target position (like a target move for objects), which is very useful.

+## StartSpeed works on one target

+If there are multiple targets inside Target GID, StartSpeed applies on one target only.

 # Suggestions & Additions

 ## AdvFollow Ignore Timewarp